Blowing Rock's Jerry Burns remembered with panel of sisters from 1940s

 Janice Burns, the wife of Jerry Burns, said he loved Blowing Rock as he was born and raised there.

 “Upon his death, the town council named his birthday, June 18, Jerry Burns Day,” Janice Burns said.
-“The historical society decided, because Jerry was so much about the history of Blowing Rock, they would bring a speaker or old family from early on to tell their memories of history from Blowing Rock.”
+“The historical society decided, because Jerry was so much about the history of Blowing Rock, on Jerry Burns Day they would bring a speaker or older family from early on to tell their memories of history from Blowing Rock.”

 Guest speakers at the 2021 event were sisters Lee Harper Vason, Anne Harper Bernhardt and Dinny Harper Addison who told of growing up in Blowing Rock from the 1940s to 1960s.

-One story Bernhardt told was when they lived near one of the holes on a golf course.
+One story Bernhardt told was when they lived near one of the holes on a golf course, Blowing Rock Country Club.

-“Golfers would hit over the highway and they couldn't see very far and see wherever the golf ball went,” Bernhardt told the small crowd of about 50 gathered in the American Legion building.
-“The ball would sometimes land in the rough, but sometimes it would land beautifully right in front of our house.
-And we could get 25 cents from our Daddy for each of those golf balls.”
+“Golfers would hit over the highway and they couldn’t see very far nor where the golf ball went,” Bernhardt told the small crowd of about 50 gathered in the American Legion building.
+“The ball would sometimes land in the rough, but sometimes it would land, beautifully, right in front of our house.
+And we could get 25 cents from our daddy for each of those golf balls.”

 So Bernhardt said to laughter from the crowd that she would go and just pick up the golf ball from where it laid.